The end of the Cold War, the rise of globalisation,

 Governance

-of the International Trading Architecture I wrote the central resolution for the 2000 Global Congress of the Liberal International, the world-wide association of Liberal parties.
+of the International Trading Architecture I wrote the central resolution for the 2000 Global Congress of the Liberal International (LI), the worldwide association of Liberal parties.
 After impassioned debate and draughting sessions lasting into the early hours of the morning, the adopted resolution became part of LI's creed.
 I have been involved in the reform of international trade and financial institutions ever since.

 To collaborate on any of my civil diplomacy projects, please drop me a note through my Volunteers page.